coderefinery/cmake/_episodes/06-compilers.md

 ## How to specify the compiler

-We can speciy the compilers like this:
+We can specify the compilers like this:

 ```shell
 $ cd build